Below you can browse the following statistics in regards to the fire division.

 ISO is an independent company that serves insurance companies, communities, fire departments, insurance regulators, and others by providing information about risk.
 ISO's expert staff collects information about municipal fire suppression efforts in communities throughout the United States.
 In each of those communities, ISO analyzes the relevant data and assigns a PPC grade - a number from 1 to 10.
 Class 1 represents an exemplary fire suppression program, and Class 10 indicates that the area's of fire suppression program does not meet ISO's minimum criteria.

-ISO's PPC program evaluates communites according to a uniform set of criteria, incorporating nationally recognized standards developed by the National Fire Protection Association and the American Water Works Association.
+ISO's PPC program evaluates communities according to a uniform set of criteria, incorporating nationally recognized standards developed by the National Fire Protection Association and the American Water Works Association.
 A community's PPC grade depends on:

 - Needed Fire Flows, which are representative building locations used to determine the theoretical amount of water necessary for fire suppression purposes.